2025-ilaria/project-/rdf-triples.md

 ---
 # 8️⃣Triple for latitude and longitude

-We asked ChatGPT to create a triple for latitude using the **few-shot technique**, giving it an example:
+🔍We asked ChatGPT to create a triple for latitude using the **few-shot technique**, giving it an example:

 ![Screenshot](assets/css/Screenshot%20latlong%20prompt%20triple.png)